jackwilliambell/SquidSpace.js/docs/packfile-specification.md

 TODO: Implement and Document.

+## Pack File Processors

+TODO:

 ## Pack Files as a DSL

 Pack Files support enough complexity to act as a [DSL (Domain-Specific-Language)](https://en.wikipedia.org/wiki/Domain-specific_language) for arbitrary 3D Graphics applications.
 A DSL is basically a tiny programming language, often declarative, which is focused on a very specific problem domain.

 SquidSpace uses the Pack File DSL capability to declare the functionality for walkthrough simulations.
 However, Pack Files are generic enough to drive a completely different kind of 3D application through that application providing different data, builtins and hooks and/or doing object placement differently.

 ## Code Generation

 The Pack File is used as input to a packer, which then generates some sort of application-specific code.
 The SquidSpace 'spacepacker' utility generates an older-style javascript module, which allows loading without being blocked by CORS when the requesting HTML file is opened from a file system.
 If you 'insert' all of your 3D content into the generated modules you can run SquidSpace without requiring a web server.

 For more details on the module file interface generated by spacepacker, see the SquidSpace documentation.

 NOTE: It is possible to create your own SquidSpace content modules from scratch or to edit generated SquidSpace content modules.
 However, pack files are almost certainly simpler to use.

 ## Copyright

 SquidSpace, the associated tooling, and the documentation are copyright Jack William Bell 2020.
 All other content, including HTML files and 3D assets, are copyright their respective authors.